Your Credit Score

 ISAs (Individual Savings Accounts) are savings and investment products where you don’t pay income tax on the interest you earn (or on the increase in value of your investment).

-Loan to value is the proportion of the value or price of the property (whichever is the lower), that you borrow on a mortgage.
+Loan to value is the proportion of the value or price of the property (whichever is the lowest), that you borrow on a mortgage.
 For example, a £90,000 mortgage on a house valued at £100,000 would mean a LTV of 90%.

 Long-term credit helps you buy bigger items now instead of having to save up, for example a loan to buy a car.
 They are usually lower cost than short-term borrowing.